vinayakg/vinayakg.github.io/_posts/2020-07-22-Migrat_to_Github.md

-Last week we wanted to migrate from a big git provider to github and I thought I will list down the setup here which any new growing startup teams can adopt and leverage for their teams.
+Last week we wanted to migrate from a big git provider to github and I thought I will list down the setup here, few details around LFS which any new growing startup teams can adopt and leverage for their teams.

 ### Background

 [Git](https://en.wikipedia.org/wiki/Git) is so ubiquitous that it has become synonymous with [source code version control systems](https://en.wikipedia.org/wiki/Comparison_of_version-control_software) and folks rarely remember that others exist (including me).
 Had used Subversion and Visual Source Safe (VSS) but I was looking for [Distributed Version Control Systems](https://www.atlassian.com/blog/software-teams/mercurial-vs-git-why-mercurial).
 I am yet to try [Mercurial](https://www.mercurial-scm.org/) and have heard lots of [good things there too](https://www.joelonsoftware.com/2013/03/11/town-car-version-control/).

 Coming to choosing a provider, many devops(system administrators) would suggest hosting and managing source code version control (git) servers on their own and tell you that you can save costs and have unlimited repositories (lots of unorganized code).
 I would not sign up for managing one, unless you are a big corporate (you need to protect your IP) or a company that needs to guard its trade secret from every possible entity and the cost of managing them (yes, uptime and no data loss and security - it can get expensive) over weights the benefits it brings.

 I would politely nudge them per above guidelines and be wiser (choose a provider).
 Also, every employee in a company needs to remember their core mission, their raison d'être.
 If your core mission is not to manage VCS servers and maintain uptime, hire someone who does it really well.

 Also, Github now allows private unlimited repositories for teams of any size absolutely [free](https://github.com/pricing) ($0/month) with 2000 hours of Github Actions.
 So the cost effectiveness/saving (not known till you loose data with self hosted 😊 ) is not an argument anymore.
 You don't get branch protection only that is available for paid version ($4/month).
 So you are free to use this.

 Github is the default choice for many.
 Personally for me, it was the tooling, ubiquity, community and ecosystem and the many new initiatives like storing the code in [Arctic](https://archive.github.com) which shows how deeply they care about their core business.

 ### Migration